Posted on March 2, 2021

 UPDATE 5-20-20 I found this article.

-Both Dixie Canyon and Riverside Drive elementary schools are the same distance, .6 miles, to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents through much of the 1950s.
+Both Dixie Canyon and Riverside Drive elementary schools are the same distance of .6 miles to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents through much of the 1950s..

 It can be confirmed that she attended Van Nuys Junior High for the 7th and 9th grades.

 Here is the photo in a larger context.
-Candy Conklin was a member of the Singing King family and performed with them at some point.
+Candy Conklin was a member of the Singing King family and would perform with them in a few years time.

 Equestrian shows were held almost every weekend in the Los Angeles area in the 1950s.

 There were commercial horse stables and riding trails all over the SFV in the 50s and 60s.
-In fact the whole area was known as still quite rural in the post-war era, even as the population exploded and the rural land was paved over.
+In fact the whole area was known as a rural in the post-war era, even as the population exploded and the rural land was paved over.

 And probably most importantly, it would keep kids and teens busy and separated from the bad influences of “juvenile delinquency,” a growing social concern of the 1950s, all over America.